IHSSA State Debate Tournament

 3. Drop the jargon/high theory args and talk to me like I've never heard of debate.

 I have been on panels where teams decide to throw out my ballot because they love the K. I believe this is a poor strategic decision.

 Topicality: Unless you give me a good reason otherwise, I won't evaluate potential abuse, so don't run T unless the aff is actually untopical.

 Theory: If you're going to read theory args, go slow.
-It's super hard to flow if you just rattle them off and I will likely just stop flowing.
+I flow on paper and it's super hard to flow if you just rattle them off.
+I will likely just stop flowing.
 Like I said in the T description, I most likely won't evaluate potential abuse, so don't run theory unless it's actually unfair.

 I will not tolerate any forms of harassment in rounds that I am watching.
 If something you do constitutes harassment in my eyes, I will give you the lowest speaks possible and end the round.